Prince Rostislav Romanov (born 1985): Russian prince

-On 23 September 2006, Prince Rostislav was a guest at the memorial service for his great-great grandmother the Dowager Empress Maria Feodorovna (born Princess Dagmar of Denmark) at Roskilde Cathedral in Denmark.
-He then attended the reburial of his great-great grandmother's remains in Russia, where he announced that he was considering moving to Russia.
+On 23 September 2006, Prince Rostislav was a guest at the memorial service for his great-great-grandmother the Dowager Empress Maria Feodorovna (born Princess Dagmar of Denmark) at Roskilde Cathedral in Denmark.
+He then attended the reburial of his great-great-grandmother's remains in Russia, where he announced that he was considering moving to Russia.
 The Romanov Family Association considers Rostislav to be fourth in line to the throne, but the line of succession is disputed by another branch of the family.
 Furthermore, the Romanov Family Association has essentially renounced any claims to the Russian throne upon its formation in 1979.

-In November 2007 Prince Rostislav was featured in a documentary produced by France 3 called "Un nom en héritage, les Romanov" where he was filmed visiting St. Petersburg the former Imperial capital.
+In November 2007 Prince Rostislav was featured in a documentary produced by France 3 called "Un nom en héritage, les Romanov" where he was filmed visiting St. Petersburg, the former Imperial capital.
 In July 2009 accompanying his cousin Prince Dimitri Romanovich, he attended events in St. Petersburg to commemorate the 91st anniversary of the murder of Nicholas II and his family.
 It was also announced that he was visiting Russia to learn the language.

 Current life

 In 2009, Prince Rostislav became the first Romanov to move back to Russia, where he lived for two years and studied Russian.
-He currently splits his time between United Kingdom and Russia.
+He currently splits his time between the United Kingdom and Russia.

 The late president of the Romanov Family Association, Prince Nicholas, appointed him the official representative of the association in Russia.
 In March, 2023, Rostislav was elected president of the Romanov Family Association.
 From 2014 to the present, Prince Rostislav has been the fount of honour for the Orthodox Order of Saint John (OOSJ).

 In 2010, Prince Rostislav was appointed honorary director of the board of Russia's oldest factory, founded by his ancestor Peter the Great: The Petrodvorets Watch Factory – Raketa.
-He was also advisor to the factory's Creative department.
+He was also advisor to the factory's creative department.

-Marriage and Princess Rostislav
+Marriage

 In September 2021, Prince Rostislav married Foteini Georganta in a religious ceremony in the Alexander Nevsky cathedral in Paris.
 The wedding reception took place in the Cercle de l’Union Interalliée, a building that briefly housed the Russian Embassy in Paris after the Napoleonic Wars.

-The Princess hails from one of the most established perfume manufacturing families of Greece, and was brought up in Athens.
-She later studied French & Byzantine Greek at St Anne’s College, University of Oxford, before completing postgraduate studies in Dramaturgy at London University’s Royal Central School of Speech and Drama.
-Subsequently, the Princess worked in for a decade as a historical playwright, before moving onto working for two charity foundations.
+Georganta is from a Greek perfume manufacturing family, and was brought up in Athens.
+She later studied French and Byzantine Greek at St Anne's College, University of Oxford, before completing postgraduate studies in dramaturgy at London University's Royal Central School of Speech and Drama.
+Subsequently, she worked for a decade as a historical playwright, before moving on to working for two charity foundations.